ruanformigoni/moonlight-tizen/README.md

 both shared an EMSS instance, which caused video stalls when the audio track was renegotiated during TV UI interactions.

+## Usage

+I recommend [Samsung-Jellyfin-Installer](https://github.com/Jellyfin2Samsung/Samsung-Jellyfin-Installer) to install the release package, select `Custom WGT Package` in the UI after the program finds the TV in your network.

 The remainder of the original README.md follows.

 # Moonlight Tizen